 The patterns the BBC uses are collectively the Global Experience Language (GEL).
 The BBC wanted to increase the expressive range of GEL, while at the same time increasing efficiency, sharing and re-use.
 How could we meet these seemingly contradictory requirements?

 We developed the concept of a flexible pattern library, building a working prototype, and helped build support for it in the BBC.
-A fully functioning pattern library based on this work is now in development.
+A fully functioning pattern library based on this work is now in beta.